dbos-inc/dbos-demo-apps/python/dbos-cron-template/README.md

 # Welcome to DBOS!

-This is a template app built with DBOS and FastAPI.
+This is a template application using DBOS to run some code on a (cron) schedule.

 ### Getting Started